You just submitted another resume, and now you’re wondering:

 We'll go through how and when to follow up after submitting your resume.

-First, if at all possible, you want to reach out to the potential employer before you submit your resume.
+First, if at all possible, you want to reach out to the potential employer before you submit your resume or job application materials.

-This might give you a chance to express your enthusiasm before they even see your resume, greatly improving your chances of being selected for an interview.
+This might give you a chance to express your enthusiasm before hiring managers even see your resume, greatly improving your chances of being selected for an interview.

 The Elevator Pitch